adendek/Sudoku-Solver/README.md

 ![alt text](SamplePictures/8-result.jpg?raw=true 'result eight square')

 Finally, the image is now ready for recognizing.

+## How to Maximize accuracy

+To achieve good results, make sure that you do the following things:
+1. Image should be flat, not curved, so that the program would recognize field easier.
+2. The Sudoku's field outline should be thick enough.
+3. Try to capture puzzle as close to the camera as possible.
+4. While taking a picture make sure, that there is an appropriate light.

 ## Tests
 To run the tests for this project go to [Tests](https://github.com/ghribar97/Sudoku-Solver/tree/master/Tests) directory and run [mainTester.py](https://github.com/ghribar97/Sudoku-Solver/blob/master/Tests/mainTester.py)